 Amanda serves as the DEF's grants director and is responsible for all operational aspects of the DEF's grants program from origination to close-out.
 She reviews grant requests and supporting documentation for adequacy and accuracy, monitors and tracks grantee payments and reports, and assists grantees with performance of their administrative responsibilities under the terms of the grants.
 She also ensures the DEF's grants program remains compliant with relevant legal obligations and industry best practices.
 Amanda has worked with a number of distinguished academic institutions and organizations, serving as department administrator, director of finance and administration, senior grants administrator, as well as, a director of accountability.
 Amanda holds a M.S. in Business Management and a B.A. in Business Administration.

-Max serves as the DEF’s communications manager and is responsible for the development and execution of all aspects of DEF’s integrated communications strategy.
+Max serves as the DEF’s senior communications manager and is responsible for the development and execution of all aspects of DEF’s integrated communications strategy.
+Max also serves as DEF's senior operations manager.
 Prior to joining the Fund, Max spent five years as an in-house communications consultant, serving clients in both the nonprofit and for-profit sectors.
 Max has experience working with some of the nation’s biggest names in finance and fintech, advising clients on a plethora of issues including, pending legislation, DOJ investigations and mergers and acquisitions.
 Max holds a B.A. in Politics, Economics and Law from the University of Richmond.

-Laz serves as the DEF’s communications associate and works closely with Max in the development and execution of DEF’s integrated communications strategy.
-Prior to joining the Fund, Laz has worked on five political campaigns including U.S. Senatorial and U.S. House campaigns in which he led grassroots teams ranging from ten to thirty canvassers.
+Laz serves as the DEF’s Policy Associate and is responsible for policy research and advocacy.
+He also works closely with Max in the development and execution of DEF’s integrated communications strategy.
+Prior to joining the Fund, Laz has worked and led teams on five political campaigns including U.S. Senatorial and U.S. House campaigns.
 Laz was first introduced to DeFi in Spring 2020 while conducting foreign policy research for his internship at a Washington-based think tank.
 Laz holds a B.A. in Political Science with a concentration in U.S. Law and Government, as well as minors in both Legal Studies and Criminology from Colorado State University.